dijasila/GPAW/doc/tutorialsexercises/opticalresponse/dielectric_response/dielectric_response.rst

 .. module:: gpaw.response.frequencies

-The dielectric function is evaluted on a non-linear frequency grid according to the formula
+The dielectric function is evaluated on a non-linear frequency grid according to the formula

 .. math::